Appin Road Safety Improvements

 Project overview

-The Australian government is funding safety improvement work along Appin Road in Gilead.
+The Australian Government is funding safety improvement work along Appin Road in Gilead.

 Project information

-Appin Road is a major arterial road supporting travel and freight movement across 3 Local Government Areas (LGAs).
-It also plays a key role in connecting the township of Appin to employment, education and services in larger areas such as Campbelltown and Wollongong.
+The road also plays a key role in connecting Appin to employment, education and services in larger areas such as Campbelltown and Wollongong.

-Features and Benefits
+Features and benefits

-The proposed safety improvements would:
+The safety improvements include:

-• Improve safety with the installation of safety barriers
+• Installation of safety barriers

 Next steps

-2. Strategic or concept design
+1. Strategic concept design

-5. Submissions report
+4. Submissions report

-7. Project determination
+7. Project determination - WE ARE HERE

 Project documents